bekk/webgl-christmas/misc/part2.md

 scene.add(mesh);
 ```

-Now it will be rendered to the screen, but it won't work of course, because we have to defined the uniforms and shader code!
+Now it will be rendered to the screen, but it won't work of course, because we have to define the uniforms and shader code!

 The uniforms are simply a JavaScript object with entries for each variable.
 I am going to use `time` to track the neverending passing of time (in seconds).
 And then I am going to have the clever little `animationTime` to control the wobble animation, where `0.0` is the start and `1.0` is the end: